vjcozzo/AsteroidsGame/README.md

 # AsteroidsGame
 A free-software implementation of the old arcade game, Asteroids.
 This project was originally developed for a Game Jam in March 2018.
 This implementation uses the Allegro 5 game libraries.

-## Technical note
+## Technical notes
-Static linking does not work on my machine any more.
-So cloning this repository may not guarantee that the game runs on your machine.
-This README will be updated when static linking problems are fixed; this should make the game more portable to different Linux distributions.
+*    ELF binaries have been added under ./bin
-UPDATE 2018-08-31: Static linking now works!
-The ELF binaries have been added under ./bin
+*    Sometimes, especially on older distributions, the binaries alone are not sufficient to play the game.
+For these distros, you may need to use the directory for-static-release-dynamic-libs/, which contains dynamic libraries needed on older distributions.